vakker/CILP/README.md

 --max-epochs <max-epochs> # limit the number of epochs for plotting
 ```

+**Notes**: The IMDb dataset creates a large number of features which makes
+TREPAN practically unusable.
+The Alzheimer's datasets finish a single TREPAN run
+within 10 min, MUTAG takes approx 1.9 hours, and IMDb was killed after 3 days.

 # References

 [1] França, Manoel VM, Gerson Zaverucha, and Artur S. d’Avila Garcez.
 "Fast